KrishnaKumarSoni/bulk-cold-mailer/README.md

 ## 📧 Contact

 Questions?
 Issues?
 Just want to say hi?
-Open an issue or reach out to us at [your-email@example.com].
+Open an issue or reach out at [krishna@kuberanix.com].

 Happy emailing! 📧✨